FazeFlynn/Android-Class/readme.md

 End
 Fetching data...
 ```
+In Kotlin, `suspend functions` are functions that can pause their execution and resume later `without blocking the thread`.
+They are used in coroutines to perform asynchronous or non-blocking operations, such as network calls, database queries, or I/O operations, in a more efficient manner than using threads.

 #### Explanation:
 - **Synchronous Code**: The `Thread.sleep()` method blocks the main thread, making the program wait before proceeding.